ksjavali/Scalable-Model-Training-Pipeline-for-Time-Series-Analysis/README.md

 | 12    | Predict unit sales of product x, for each store                 | 1,390            | 1                                                                |

+## Model Architecture
+The forecasting model is built using a combination of convolutional neural network (CNN) layers and long short-term memory (LSTM) layers, designed to predict one step ahead in a time series.
+This architecture is particularly suited for handling the complexities of temporal data found in the M5 competition dataset.

+### Model Details
+1. Convolutional Layers: The model begins with convolutional layers (Conv1D), which apply filters to the time series data, capturing temporal dependencies.
+Each convolutional layer is followed by a max-pooling layer (MaxPooling1D) to reduce the dimensionality of the data and to abstract higher-level features.
+2. LSTM Layers: After the convolutional layers, the model includes several LSTM layers which are designed to remember long-term dependencies in sequence data.
+The inclusion of batch normalization (BatchNormalization) helps in stabilizing the learning process and reducing the training time.
+Dense Layer: The output of the LSTM layers is flattened and fed into a dense layer (Dense), which outputs the forecast for the next time step.

+### Training
+The model is compiled with the Mean Squared Error (mse) loss function and the Adam optimizer, which is an efficient variant of the stochastic gradient descent algorithm.
+The model employs RootMeanSquaredError as a metric for evaluation.
+Training involves an EarlyStopping callback to prevent overfitting, which monitors the validation loss and stops training if the model does not improve for a set number of epochs.
+TensorBoard is utilized for logging and visualization purposes, allowing for monitoring of the model's performance and behavior during training.

+# Getting started
 ## To create a virtual environment run the following commands in the terminal:

 ```